Dirac12/Quasi_Periodic_Oscillations-ICR/README.md

 ## Installations and Getting Started

+First install Anaconda, where you can find instructions here: <a href="https://docs.anaconda.com/anaconda/install/linux/" target="_blank">InstallAnaconda</a>

-Make sure you have installed  Anaconda and create a new environment for this project
+It is additionally recommended that you create a new environment for this project

 ```
 conda create -n astro batanalysis matplotlib astropy numpy scipy boto3 sgp4 pathlib stingray lmfit